Multivariate second order Poincar\'e inequalities for Poisson functionals: Introduction and main results

-Note that $d_{convex}$ is stronger than $d_{\mathbb{H}_\ell}$ in the sense that $d_{convex}$ is always at least $d_{\mathbb{H_\ell}}$ since $\mathbb{H}_\ell\subset \mathcal{I}_m$ for any $\ell\in\N$.
-Although any closed convex set in $\R^m$ is the intersection of at most countably many closed half-spaces, $d_{\mathbb{H}_\ell}$ and $d_{convex}$ are not equivalent since $\d_{\mathbb{H}_\ell}$ considers only intersections of up to $\ell$ closed half-spaces.
-So the relation between Theorem \ref{thm:GeneralMultivariateKolmogorov} and Theorem \ref{thm:Generaldconvex} is that the latter concerns a stronger distance, but requires a more restrictive boundedness assumption on the difference operators.
-The proofs of Theorems \ref{thm:GeneralMultivariateKolmogorov} and \ref{thm:Generaldconvex} rely on two innovations, one of which involves bounding second moments instead of $\sup$-norms of solutions to the multivariate Stein equation, whereas the other, in the setting of Theorem \ref{thm:GeneralMultivariateKolmogorov}, allows us to remove the boundedness assumption \eqref{Dbound} needed in Theorem \ref{thm:Generaldconvex} by using the particular structure of the test functions from $\mathbb{H}_\ell$.
+Several existing results for the multivariate normal approximation of general random vectors in the $d_{convex}$-distance or generalizations of it \cite{CGS,Fang,FangRoellin,RR} all require some almost sure boundedness assumptions; in our set-up this would amount to requiring that $|D_xF_i|$ is almost surely bounded for $x\in\mathbb{X}$ and $i\in\{1,\hdots,m\}$.
+One of the main achievements of Theorem \ref{thm:Generaldconvex} is that no such assumption is required.
+For results without almost sure boundedness assumption we refer to \cite[Chapter 3]{FangPhD} and, with weaker rates of convergence, to \cite[Corollary 3.1]{ReinertRoellin2009}.

-The condition \eqref{Dbound} in Theorem \ref{thm:Generaldconvex} concurs with existing multivariate results for the $d_{convex}$-distance or generalizations of it in \cite{CGS,Fang,FangRoellin,ReinertRoellin2009,RR} which all require some boundedness assumptions comparable to almost surely bounded difference operators.
-The Malliavin-Stein method is used in \cite{NPR} to establish for the multivariate normal approximation of functionals of Gaussian processes bounds in the $d_W$-distance.
+A second main achievement of Theorem \ref{thm:Generaldconvex} is that there are no logarithmic terms in the bound \eqref{GMBdHl} (see the discussion at the end of Subsection \ref{subsec:overview}).
+The Malliavin-Stein method is used in \cite{NPR} to establish bounds in the $d_W$-distance for the multivariate normal approximation of functionals of Gaussian processes.
 In \cite{KimPark}, a similar bound with an additional logarithm is derived for the $d_{convex}$-distance.
-Compared to Theorem \ref{thm:Generaldconvex}, the latter result does not require any boundedness assumptions, but this might stem from the fact that the Malliavin-Stein approach in the Gaussian case involves less terms than in the Poisson case and, in particular, not the one requiring the boundedness assumption \eqref{Dbound} in our approach.
+As with Theorem \ref{thm:Generaldconvex}, the latter result does not require any boundedness assumptions.
 Moreover, we expect that one can use our proof technique to remove the logarithm from the result in \cite{KimPark}.
 For a subclass of functionals of Gaussian processes, namely multiple Wiener-It\^o integrals, one may even establish rates of multivariate normal approximation with respect to the total variation distance \cite{NourdinPeccatiSwan}.
 This bound also involves additional logarithmic factors and its proof relies on controlling the relative entropy, an approach which differs from Stein's method.